Food

 - Walk individuals through the steps of salvation if prompted by the Holy Spirit

-Family Ministry features Sunday morning breakfast at 10:00 am followed by worship for the whole family from 10:30 – 11:30 am.
+Family Ministry features a Sunday morning worship for the whole family from 10:30 – 11:30 am.
 All services take place at the Christ Central Mission near Walmart (3605 Richland Avenue West in Aiken).

-Lunch and Learn is held every Wednesday from noon to 2:00 pm at the Mission on Richland Avenue in Aiken.
-Anyone who stops by will enjoy a homemade hot lunch and fellowship during the first hour and then get the opportunity to view and discuss a Christian video.
+Gussie’s Lunch and Learn is held every Wednesday from noon to 2:00 pm at the Mission on Richland Avenue West in Aiken.
+Anyone who stops by will get the opportunity to view and discuss a Christian video and then enjoy a homemade hot lunch and fellowship.
+For those who have the time and interest, bingo is offered afterwards.

 Education